mrjgreen/blog/content/post/ofs-documentation.md

 ### Automation

-Reducing the number of steps a team member has to take to complete a task reduces the amount of documentation you need to write to support it.
+Reducing the number of steps a team member has to take to complete a task reduces the amount of documentation you need to write in order to support it.

 If you have a section in your readme for "Installation" and there are 7 commands to run, you should consider condensing that into a single command.

-A useful thing to do is to include a `Makefile` in your application.
+A simple way to do this is to include a `Makefile` in your application.
 [Make](https://www.gnu.org/software/make/) is a tool available by default on most unix platforms.
-It's capable of managing complex build tasks, but it's also useful for running our simple commands.

 Let's say your readme suggests the following build process for a PHP application: